yunjunz/conda-envs/README.md

 mamba install isce2 mintpy
 ```

+Then go to [d.
+Setup](#d-setup) and continue for setup and tests.

-The note below installs ISCE-2 from conda or source, ARIA-tools and MintPy from source in development mode.
+Notes a-c below installs ISCE-2 from conda or source, ARIA-tools and MintPy from source in development mode.

 #### a.
 Download source code